Pips Answer for Sunday, October 19, 2025

 Specifically, the target sum of 8 and the 'equals' regions were great anchors.
 I noticed that the empty cells provided a nice boundary that helped me isolate specific domino placements.

-Nyt Pips hard answer for 2025-10-19
+NYT Pips hard answer for 2025-10-19

-Answer for 2025-10-19
+Complete answer for 2025-10-19 (Hard)

 For the Hard puzzle, it was all about the big numbers.
 Those sum regions of 18 are always a giveaway that you need your 6s and 5s grouped together.